 Watchable Wildlife and Citizen Science

 What is your favorite kind of wild animal found in New York State?
 Do you like birds best?
 Or do you like mammals, reptiles or amphibians?
 Maybe it's insects.
 Researchers observe wildlife to learn more about their needs and how to help them.
 You can help researchers by becoming a citizen scientist.
 You'll have fun, learn a lot along the way, and help your favorite creature.
-See "Discover Citizen Science" on DEC's website for a list of projects covering everything from birds to ladybugs.

 Photo: David Cappaert, Michigan State